-Dissolving a marriage is a complex endeavor, especially if children are involved, if you built up substantial assets during a long-term marriage or you have both of these all-important concerns.
-It’s extremely important you have the representation and are guided in the right directions by a trusted Monmouth County NJ Divorce Lawyer.
+Dissolving a marriage is a complex endeavor, especially if children are involved if you built up substantial assets during a long-term marriage or you have both of these all-important concerns.
+It’s extremely important you have the representation and are guided in the right directions by a trusted Monmouth County Contested Divorce Lawyer.

 Parents often have very different views of what custody and parenting time arrangements will best serve their children’s interests.
 All marital property, assets and debts must be divided equitably — and this typically requires substantial analysis and at least a few creative compromises.
 Whether alimony should be awarded and, if so, how much for how long are other common sources of dispute.

-Disputed Issues Do Not Mean You Will End Up In Trial
+Disputed Divorce Issues Do Not Mean You Will End Up In Trial

 - Involving a family counselor and structuring a detailed parenting plan can be instrumental steps in resolving child custody.